chris1837-prog/my_layered-infra/README.md

 This Makefile helps developers quickly set up and test the local environment using the `mvp-compose` setup.

+## 🧱 Devcontainer Setup

+For details about the Devcontainer setup, see the [Devcontainer README](./devcontainer/README_DEVCONTAINER.md).

 ## Backup & Restore (local)

 This repo ships a helper script that performs consistent backups and safe restores **via PgBouncer**.
 It also validates app health before/after.